dgryski/go-perfbook/performance.md

 maybe having an array was the wrong choice and you'd be better off paying the O(1) lookup cost for a map instead.

+Sometimes hybrid data structures will provide the performance improvement you need.
+For example, by bucketing your data you can limit your search to a single bucket.
+This still pays the theoretical cost of O(n), but the constant will be smaller.
+We'll revisit these kinds of tweaks when we get to program tuning.

 Two things that people forget when discussion big-O notation

 One: there's a constant factor involved.
 Two algorithms which have the same